otrv4/otrv4/otrv4.md

    MKenc, MKmac = derive_enc_mac_keys(chain_s[i][j])
    ```

-  * When creating a non-interactive auth message, construct a `nonce` from the
+  * When creating a Non-Interactive-Auth message, construct a `nonce` from the
     first 24 bytes of the `c` variable generated when constructing `sigma`.
 See
     [SNIZKPK Authentication](#snizkpk-authentication) section.
 When creating a
     regular data message, generate a new random 24 bytes value to be the